i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/api/methods/cmdb.category.md

 Read one or more [category](../../../basics/structure-of-the-it-documentation.md) entries for an object

-Request parameters
+### Request parameters

 | Key | JSON data type | Required | Description |
 | --- | --- | --- | --- |
 | **objID** | Integer | Yes | Object identifier, for example: **42** |
 | **category** | String | Yes | Category constant, for example: **"C__CATG__MODEL"** |

-Response
+### Response parameters

 JSON key **result** contains an array of JSON objects.
+Each object contains [all available attributes](../category-fields-for-data-arrays.md) for the requested category.

+!!! note ""

-Each object contains [all available attributes](../category-fields-for-data-arrays.md) for the requested category. **Note:** Even if it is a [single-value category](../../../basics/structure-of-the-it-documentation.md) or a [multi-value category](../../../basics/structure-of-the-it-documentation.md) with only 1 entry, the JSON key **result** contains always an array of JSON objects.
+    Even if it is a [single-value category](../../../basics/structure-of-the-it-documentation.md) or a [multi-value category](../../../basics/structure-of-the-it-documentation.md) with only 1 entry, the JSON key **result** contains always an array of JSON objects.

 | Key | JSON data type | Description |
 | --- | --- | --- |